 Your best friend is there for you through thick and thin.
 You’ve probably known them for years and they’ve been around through the good and bad times.
 Because of this, you should get them a gift that allows you two to spend time together.
 Give them the gift of a dinner out (or during COVID a special dinner in.)
-Choose a restaurant that has some sort of meaning to you both and take pictures while you are there.
-As part of the gift you can put these pictures in a fun frame and give it to them at a later date.
+Choose a restaurant or dish that has some sort of meaning to you both and take pictures.
+As part of the gift, you can put these pictures in a fun frame and give it to them at a later date.
 How about a Zoom virtual paint party so you can have your own “paint & sip” together.
 Other ideas include a day at the spa together or a weekend getaway.

 - Your Parents

 Parents love their kids and tend to get very nostalgic.
 This holiday season, you can have a little bit of fun with this.
-First find one of your favorite photos of you and your siblings from when you were children.
+First, find one of your favorite photos of you and your family from when you were children.
 Then, recreate that photo by wearing very similar clothes and doing the same poses.
-Put both the old picture and new picture side by side in a picture frame.
+Put both the old picture and the new picture side by side in a picture frame.
 Not only will it be meaningful, but it will give your parents a good laugh.
-You can also take the photo and make a puzzle, calendar, ornament or another keepsake.
+You can also take favorite photos and turn them into a puzzle, calendar, ornament or another keepsake.
 Go to various family members for their best dish and create a family cookbook at Uncommon Goods.
 Create a memory jar where everyone can put in their favorite moments & vow to create more memories in the coming year.

 - Your Spouse Or Boyfriend/Girlfriend

 The longer you’ve been with someone, the harder it seems to find them that perfect present.
 If you’re looking to find something for your significant other this holiday season, go for something meaningful.
 Put together a playlist of your favorite music that you all can listen to while you cook them their favorite meal.
 Create a custom love letter and turn it into a book, or even a comic strip designed to tell your unique story.
 You can find lots of ideas on Etsy.
 Travel is a gift you can both enjoy together away from it all.